What is Aave? (AAVE)

 Aave is perhaps best described as a system of lending pools.

-Users deposit funds they wish to lend, which are then collected into a pool.
+Participants deposit funds they wish to lend, which are then collected into a liquidity pool.
 Borrowers may then draw from those pools when they take out a loan.
 These tokens can be traded or transferred as a lender wishes.

 To facilitate this activity, Aave issues two types of tokens: aTokens, issued to lenders so they can collect interest on deposits, and AAVE tokens, which are the native token of Aave.